mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

+---
+title: "Fukanzazengi – Talk 2"
+description: June 10, 1979 Dharma Talk by Dainin Katagiri Roshi
+---

 [Previous](1979-06-09-Fukanzazengi-Talk-1) \|
 [Home](index#fukanzazengi-lecture-2) \|
 [Next](1979-06-11-Fukanzazengi-Talk-3)

 ---
-# Fukanzazengi – Talk 2
-## June 10, 1979 Dharma Talk by Dainin Katagiri Roshi
-### Katagiri Roshi reviews the six-component system for understanding zazen that he introduced in the previous talk.
+#### Katagiri Roshi reviews the six-component system for understanding zazen that he introduced in the previous talk.
 He further discusses the relationship between regulation of body and mind, samadhi (one-pointedness), egolessness, “no design on having a reward”, and shikantaza (just sitting).
 The distinction between “religious zazen” and philosophical or psychological zazen is explored.
 There is an extended question and answer period.
-#### Transcribed by Kikan Michael Howard
+##### Transcribed by Kikan Michael Howard

 Listen:
 <a href="https://katagiritranscripts.podbean.com/e/fukanzazengi-–-talk-2/" target="_blank">Podcast</a> \|